-BWXT: In March 2021, BWX Technologies, Inc. (BWXT) was selected by the Department of Defense's (DOD) Strategic Capabilities Office (SCO) for the final design of a transportable micro-reactor prototype under the second phase of its Project Pele initiative.
+BWXT: In March 2021, BWX Technologies, Inc. (BWXT) was selected, along with X-energy, by the Department of Defense's (DOD) Strategic Capabilities Office (SCO) for the final design of a transportable micro-reactor prototype under the second phase of its Project Pele initiative.
 SCO is partnering with DOE to develop, prototype and demonstrate a mobile micro-reactor that can be used to provide resilient power needs for the DOD for a variety of operational needs.
 Consistent with its role as an independent safety and security regulator, the NRC is providing SCO with additional technical expertise and information on regulatory and licensing processes for advanced reactors to ensure a safe, secure and innovative design.
 Such reactors provide the opportunity to make the DOD's domestic infrastructure more resilient to an electric grid attack, while fundamentally simplifying energy logistics and delivery for forward operating bases without increasing carbon emissions.
 An initial design award was issued in March 2020.
+In June 2022, the DOD-SCO chose to move forward with BWXT's design as the final candidate to demonstrate the construction and operation of a TRISO-fueled transportable microreactor prototype.
+The reactor will be completed and delivered to the Idaho National Lab site by 2024.
+While BWXT's microreactor design for Project Pele is confidential, it is expected to be similar to their BANR design, a TRISO-fueled, helium-cooled microreactor.

 - Water Cooled Reactors

 - Non-Water-Cooled Advanced Reactor Technology

 - Salt- and Sodium-Cooled Reactors

-- High Temperature Gas Cooled Reactors
+- High Temperature

+Gas Cooled Reactors

 - O Gas-Cooled Fast Reactors

 - Micro-Reactors

-X-Energy: The company's XE-Mobile reactor also won the DOD contract to design a transportable reactor, XE-Mobile, using TRISO fuel.
-In March 2021, DOD announced it had awarded

-\$28 million to X-Energy as one of two companies to design a transportable reactor, under a program called Project Pele.
+X-energy: The company's Xe-Mobile reactor also won the DOD contract to design a transportable reactor, Xe-Mobile, using TRISO fuel.
+In March 2021, DOD announced it had awarded \$28 million to X-energy as one of two companies to design a transportable reactor, under a program called Project Pele.
 The prototypes will produce 1 to 5 megawatts of electricity.